barghavi11/MyMalloc/mymalloc/README.txt

-Name: Barghavi Gopinath
+Name: Barghavi Gopinath & Upasana Patel
-NetID: bg586
+NetID: bg586 & up62

                          OUR MINI IMPLEMENTATION OF MALLOC() AND FREE():
                          ----------------------------------------------